Constantine the Great: Assessment and legacy

+Veneration as a saint

+Constantine is commemorated annually as a saint by most, if not all, Eastern Christian Churches.

+The Eastern Orthodox Churches and the Greek Catholic Churches venerate Saint Constantine (Άγιος Κωνσταντίνος) as isapostolos (ισαπόστολος Κωνσταντίνος)—an equal of the Apostles.
+He and his mother, Saint Helena, are commemorated on 21 May, with liturgical propers composed for the Horologion (e.g., Great Vespers) and Divine Liturgy.
+Several Orthodox monasteries, shrines and churches claim to have first-class relics of Constantine.

+The Coptic Orthodox Church commemorates Saint Constantine on 28 Parmouti.

+The Armenian Apostolic Church commemorates Saint Constantine and Saint Helena on the Tuesday of the fourth week after Pentecost.
+The Armenian Catholic Church commemorates both on 1 July.

+Constantine is not recognized officially as a saint in the Roman Rite of the Catholic Church, although he had been referred to as piissimi Imperatoris (most pious Emperor) in editions of the Martyrologium Romanum up until the 1956 edition.

 Historiography

 During Constantine's lifetime, Praxagoras of Athens and Libanius, pagan authors, showered Constantine with praise, presenting him as a paragon of virtue.
 His nephew and son-in-law Julian the Apostate, however, wrote the satire Symposium, or the Saturnalia in 361, after the last of his sons died; it denigrated Constantine, calling him inferior to the great pagan emperors, and given over to luxury and greed.
 Following Julian, Eunapius began – and Zosimus continued – a historiographic tradition that blamed Constantine for weakening the empire through his indulgence to the Christians.

 During the Middle Ages, European and Near-East Byzantine writers presented Constantine as an ideal ruler, the standard against which any king or emperor could be measured.
 The Renaissance rediscovery of anti-Constantinian sources prompted a re-evaluation of his career.
 German humanist Johannes Leunclavius discovered Zosimus' writings and published a Latin translation in 1576.
 In its preface, he argues that Zosimus' picture of Constantine offered a more balanced view than that of Eusebius and the Church historians.
-Cardinal Caesar Baronius criticized Zosimus, favoring Eusebius' account of the Constantinian era.
+Cardinal Caesar Baronius criticised Zosimus, favouring Eusebius' account of the Constantinian era.
 Baronius' Life of Constantine (1588) presents Constantine as the model of a Christian prince.
-Edward Gibbon aimed to unite the two extremes of Constantinian scholarship in his work The History of the Decline and Fall of the Roman Empire (1776–89) by contrasting the portraits presented by Eusebius and Zosimus.
+Edward Gibbon aimed to unite the two extremes of Constantinian scholarship in his work The History of the Decline and Fall of the Roman Empire (1776–1789) by contrasting the portraits presented by Eusebius and Zosimus.
 He presents a noble war hero who transforms into an Oriental despot in his old age, "degenerating into a cruel and dissolute monarch".